How to Start an HVAC Business in 2026: The Complete Guide

 11. Claim your Google Business Profile and request reviews from day one

-12. Build your referral relationships — realtors, property managers, one or two small general contractors
+12. Build referral relationships with realtors, property managers, and one or two small general contractors

-13. Write your first maintenance agreement template — this is the lever that makes year two survivable
+13. Write your first maintenance agreement template, the lever that makes year two survivable

-Timeline expectation: 3–6 months from "I'm doing this" to first paid job if you already hold the trade credentials.
-Add 6–18 months if you need to acquire them or need a qualifying party (more on that below).
+Timeline expectation: 3 to 6 months from "I'm doing this" to first paid job if you already hold the trade credentials.
+Add 6 to 18 months if you need to earn them or line up a qualifying party.

 HVAC Contractor Licensing: What You Actually Need